-There will be two small exams (100) and a final exam (200).
+There will be two small exams (50,100 points) and a final exam (200).
 Each exam will cover 5 chapters in the book, discussions, information from presentations and lectures.
+The final will cover the last 6 chapters.
 Exams will be both multiple choice and short essay answers.
 Student can expect to see some previous quiz/exam questions on the final.